TheVeryStarlk/Amethyst/README.md

 ## Getting Started

-Create a subscriber by inheriting from ISubscriber, and add Amethyst to your service collection by doing `services.AddAmethyst<FooSubscriber>();`.
+Create a subscriber by inheriting from [ISubscriber](https://github.com/TheVeryStarlk/Amethyst/blob/rewrite/Amethyst/Eventing/ISubscriber.cs), and add Amethyst to your service collection by `services.AddAmethyst<FooSubscriber>();`.
 This is all you need to get a running Amethyst server, however, you need to create a default world for players to join to.

 ```cs